JAVillarino/The-Drone-Rangers/README.md

 npm run dev
 ```

-Both apps will be available at `http://localhost:5173/` when running.
+The app will be available at `http://localhost:5173/` when running.

-## Backend
+## Testing

-To run it execute `python ./server/main.py`.
+There is a suite of tests written in pytest to evaluate the end-to-end behavior of the backend.